Our homes are often our most significant financial assets, as well as our greatest source of debt.

-Mortgage protection insurance (also known as home loan insurance or consumer credit insurance) financially protects the homeowner from falling behind on their repayments in difficult circumstances.
+Mortgage protection insurance (also known as home loan insurance or consumer credit insurance) may financially protect the homeowner from falling behind on their repayments in difficult circumstances.
 Mortgage protection insurance can be taken out on both residential and commercial properties.
 It’s also available for owner-occupied and investment property loans.

 Mortgage protection insurance isn’t compulsory.
 That said, it may be worth having as a fallback for your loved ones if they’re suddenly left without your income.
 It can provide either an ongoing payment or lump sum to help you and your family keep up with your mortgage repayments.

-Mortgage protection insurance can help pay your mortgage for a certain period if you’re unable to make repayments due to a serious illness, death or other event covered by the policy.
+Mortgage protection insurance can help pay your mortgage for a certain period if you’re unable to make repayments if you are unable to work due to sickness or injury or other circumstances covered by the policy.
+Mortgage protection insurance may also pay a lump sum benefit in the event of death or another event covered by your policy.
 When you make a claim, you or your listed beneficiary will receive a payout as stated in the policy.

-Typically, you or your listed beneficiary will receive a single large payment (known as a lump sum payout) when claiming for death or a terminal illness diagnosis.
-If you’re made redundant involuntarily or are temporarily unable to work due to a serious illness or injury, mortgage protection insurance can help you keep on top of your home loan repayments with regular payments.
+If you’re made redundant involuntarily or are temporarily unable to work due to a serious illness or injury, mortgage protection insurance can help you keep on top of your home loan repayments.

-There might be slight differences in the coverage that different lenders provide, but generally, most mortgage protection insurance policies will offer a payout for the following circumstances:
+There might be slight differences in the coverage that different insurers provide, but generally, most mortgage protection insurance policies will offer a payout for the following circumstances:

-You can view the details of what’s covered by mortgage protection insurance in the Product Disclosure Statement (PDS), which is one of the key disclaimer documents you get when purchasing a product.
+You can view the details of what’s covered by mortgage protection insurance in the applicable Product Disclosure Statement (PDS), which is one of the key disclosure documents you get when purchasing a product.
 You should read the PDS before purchasing to know exactly what you’re paying for.

 The following factors can all influence your mortgage insurance premium:

-Income protection can offer up to 70% of your income in the event you’re unable to work.
+An income protection policy can offer up to 70% of your income in the event you’re unable to work due to illness or injury.
 It offers more flexibility in protecting your lifestyle as opposed to just your home loan.

 Conversely, mortgage protection insurance can pay you out in similar circumstances, but the payments go directly to your home loan instead of your back pocket.

-While income protection insurance can be purchased relatively easily from an insurer, not all lenders offer mortgage protection insurance.
+While income protection insurance is offered by most insurers, not all lenders offer mortgage protection insurance.

-Like many other financial products, mortgage insurance has a number of key benefits and drawbacks:
+Like many financial products, mortgage insurance has a number of key benefits and drawbacks:

 To be eligible for mortgage protection insurance, you’ll first need to have a home loan or have applied for one.
 This means you’ll also need to pass the lending criteria and secure your finance.